palobots/palobots.github.com/source/_posts/2013-02-09-peninsula-regional-2012-season.markdown

 #### A cool wind-up robot that bowls! ^ _ ^

 <img src="/images/peninsula-regional-2012-season/RegionalPrep_5.jpg" />
-#### A picture of our main core that moved from chassis to chassis
+#### A picture of our main core that moves from chassis to chassis

 <img src="/images/peninsula-regional-2012-season/RegionalPrep_3.jpg" />
-#### The chassis that could do both the chair mission and the red quilts
+#### The chassis that can do both the chair mission and the red quilts